 Test #1: Optimizing Content and Applying Schema

-For our first test, we decided to show the value of FAQ Schema was by taking an already ranking term and applying FAQ schema to its associated blog post.
+For our first test, we decided to show the value of FAQ Schema was by taking an already ranking term and adding FAQ schema to its associated blog post.

 For the purposes of this test, we chose the term best seo platform(s) which, at the start of the test was ranking 5 and did not appear above the fold.